tencentyun/scfcli/docs_en/本地调试(native invoke).md

 The simulation event used to trigger the cloud function locally can be passed through the command pipeline of linux or passed through a file.

-- **通过命令管道传递：** `scf native invoke` 命令支持从命令行管道中接收事件。我们可以通过执行 `scf native generate-event` 命令生成事件并传递，形成例如 `scf native generate-event cos post | scf native invoke --template template.yaml` 的调试命令。我们也可以自行构造输出 JSON 格式内容并传递给 `scf native invoke` 命令，形成例如 `echo '{"test":"value"}' | scf native invoke --template template.yaml` 的调试命令。
+- **Passing through the command pipeline:** The {coded1}scf native invoke command supports receiving events from the command line pipeline.
+We can generate events and pass them by executing the `scf native generate-event` command to form a debug command such as `scf native generate-event cos post | scf native invoke --template template.yaml` .
+We can also construct the output JSON format content and pass it to the `scf native invoke` command to form a debug command such as `echo '{"test":"value"}' | scf native invoke --template template.yaml `.
-- **通过文件传递：**通过使用 `scf native invoke` 命令的 `--event` 参数，指定包含有测试模拟事件内容的文件。文件内容必须为 JSON 数据结构，形成例如 `scf native invoke --template template.yaml --event event.json` 的调试命令。
+- {strong0}Passing the file: {/strong0} Specify the file containing the contents of the test simulation event by using the --event parameter of the `scf native invoke` command.
+The file content must be a JSON data structure, forming a debug command such as `scf native invoke --template template.yaml --event event.json` .

 ### Use example